July Declaration

-The July Declaration (জুলাই ঘোষণাপত্র) is the official recognizing document of the July Revolution in Bangladesh.
-It was formally announced by Chief Adviser Muhammad Yunus prior to 5 August 2025, marking the first anniversary of the revolution.
-The declaration, which was prepared under strict confidentiality, outlined 28 points addressing political, constitutional, and governance issues.
+The July Declaration (জুলাই ঘোষণাপত্র) is the official recognizing document of the July Uprising in Bangladesh.
+It was formally announced by Chief Adviser Muhammad Yunus prior to 5 August 2025, marking the first anniversary of the uprising.
+The declaration, which was prepared under strict confidentiality, outlined 28 points addressing political, constitutional and governance issues.

 The document is characterized by a fundamental rejection of the political framework that existed under the Awami League-led government, advocating for constitutional restructuring and long-term democratic reforms.
 According to the document, the declaration would be considered effective retroactively from 5 August 2024.
 On the day of the first anniversary, 5 August 2025, Muhammad Yunus read out the declaration in front of the Jatiya Sangsad Bhaban.

 Disagreements persist among political parties regarding the contents of the declaration as well as whether it should be incorporated into the nation's constitution.
-If consensus is reached, the proclamation is expected to be published as a formal acknowledgment of the revolution.
+If consensus is reached, the proclamation is expected to be published as a formal acknowledgment of the uprising.

 History

-Following the fall of the Awami League government amid the July Revolution, the Students Against Discrimination and the Jatiya Nagorik Committee announced plans to publish a political declaration over the revolution.
+Following the fall of the Awami League government amid the July Uprising, the Students Against Discrimination and the Jatiya Nagorik Committee announced plans to publish a political declaration on the July Uprising.
 On 29 December 2024, they formally declared its release, scheduling it for 31 December.
 During this announcement, Hasnat Abdullah stated that the proclamation aimed to render the Awami League obsolete — likening it to the Nazi regime — and to symbolically "bury" the 1972 Constitution.
 Although the government initially remained uninvolved, it later joined the initiative, and discussions began between political parties and reform commissions over governance-related proposals.
 Simultaneously, efforts progressed on drafting both the July Declaration and the July Charter.

-In early July 2025, a preliminary version of the declaration was prepared, and feedback was sought from the Bangladesh Nationalist Party (BNP), the Jamaat-e-Islami, and the National Citizen Party (NCP).
+In early July 2025, a preliminary version of the declaration was prepared, and feedback was sought from the Bangladesh Nationalist Party (BNP), the Bangladesh Jamaat-e-Islami, and the National Citizen Party (NCP).
 By 1 August, two student advisers affiliated with the government confirmed that the final version would be issued before 5 August.

 On 5 August, Muhammad Yunus read out the declaration at the South Plaza of the Jatiya Sangsad Bhaban.